By Mel Lee-Smith

 For full control over the dog's breed, age, and activity level, buying from a breeder makes more sense.
 Right?
 Wrong!

 Shelter dogs come in all shapes, sizes, breeds, and ages.
-Plus, shelters offer more information about a dog's health and temperament.
+Plus, shelters offer ample information about a dog's health and temperament.
 That's because rescue organizations typically conduct a full health exam and administer vet care to the pets they take in.

 Compare that to dogs at puppy mills, who receive very little (if any) veterinary care.
 When you choose to adopt, you can rest assured your dog received the care they needed, as well as a temperament test.

 But who says you're limited to your local animal shelter?
 Websites like Adopt a Pet simplify the search for the "pawfect" pup, allowing you to enter your preferred age, breed, and location.
-Some animal shelters and rescue organizations across the country will even work with you to find your mutt made in heaven!
+Some animal shelters and rescue organizations will even work with you to find your mutt made in heaven!